WeskerYuan/flydan/doc/ReadMe.txt

     4. (Optional) A USB-TTL adapter (e.g. FT232, CP2102/CP2104, do not use PL2303)
     5. (Optional) A 3-pin twisted UART cable.

-    Connection (RaspberryPi 3B as the companion computer)£º
+    Connection (RaspberryPi 3B as the companion computer)Â£Âº
     1. XBee (base dock) -- (USB cable) ------------> RaspberryPi-USB (/dev/ttyUSB0)
     2. Pixhawk (Telem2) -- (3-pin twisted cable) --> RaspberryPi-UART (/dev/ttyACM0)
     3. Power-supply for the copter and RaspberryPi.